UTK7994/learning-notes/books/designing-data-intensive-applications.md

 ### Linearizability

-Make a system appear as if there were only one copy of the data, and all operaitons on it are atomic.
+Make a system appear as if there were only one copy of the data, and all operations on it are atomic.

 - `read(x) => v` Read from register _x_, database returns value _v_.
 - `write(x,v) => r` _r_ could be _ok_ or _error_.